B-Rahim/Sensor-Node-Control/README.md

     `pip install paho-mqtt`

-## Configurer la carte esp32-TTGO-OLED
+## Configure the esp32-TTGO-OLED board

-Les libraries à installer:
+The libraries to install:
-1. **Adafruit_BusIO** :a helper library to abstract away I2C & SPI transactions and registers.
+1. **Adafruit_BusIO**: a helper library to abstract away I2C & SPI transactions and registers.
-2. **Adafruit-GFX-Library** : the core graphics library for all our displays, providing a common set of graphics primitives (points, lines, circles, etc.).
+2. **Adafruit-GFX-Library**: the core graphics library for all our displays, providing a common set of graphics primitives (points, lines, circles, etc.).
 3. **Adafruit_SSD1306**: a library for the Monochrome OLEDs based on SSD1306 drivers.
 4. **WiFiClientSecure**: The WiFiClientSecure class implements support for secure connections using TLS (SSL).
 It inherits from WiFiClient and thus implements a superset of that class' interface.

-5. **PubSubClien**: This library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT.
+5. **PubSubClien**: This library provides a client for doing simple publish / subscribe messaging with a server that supports MQTT.

-## A changer dans le code app.py et node.ino
+## To be changed in the app.py and node.ino code
-* wifi: ssid et password
+* wifi: ssid and password
-* mqtt: mqtt_broker (IP address of RPi), mqtt_username et mqtt_password
+* mqtt: mqtt_broker (IP address of RPi), mqtt_username and mqtt_password

 ## Run server
 `python3 app.py`
-ou encore
-`flask run`
+Or just `flask run`

-*note: si le nom du fichier n'est pas app.py on doit:
+*note: if the name of the file is not app.py we must:
-`export FLASK_APP=<nom>.py`*
+`export FLASK_APP = <name>.py`*